 Use a max stake size

 Depending on your choice of Kelly size, you should also have a max bet size (of your total bankroll) to reduce variance even further.
-For instance, with a 30% Kelly stake sizing you could have a 1-1.5% max bet size.
+For instance, with a 30% Kelly stake sizing you could have a 1-1.5% max bet size (1% is default).
 If you use 50% Kelly, you could use a max bet size of 2-3%.
 Read more about max stake relative to bankroll.

 Keep an updated bankroll